 - Cappella Chigi – Santa Maria del Popolo – Just inside the west door around the arch of the Chigi Chapel.
 Finished about the same time as the Sistine Chapel and based on the painting style of Michelangelo.

 - The Lone Prophet – the church of Sant Agostino.

-The first time we inadvertently wandered into Quartiere Coppedè, we were just taking a wander from Villa Borghese after spending the morning there.
-We were having some in depth conversation, probably about the wonders of how good gelato is for you (it has eggs in it doesn’t it??) when we had to stop and take stock of where we found ourselves.
+The first time we inadvertently wandered into Quartiere Coppedè, we both stopped and did a double-take.
 Had we been picked up by a time machine and dropped into some other wonderful city in another dimension whilst debating mint choc chip versus pistachio?
 It certainly felt like it.

 Tip – Quartiere Copedè is located between Piazza Buenos Aires and Via Tagliamento, easily reachable by Tram 19 & 3 or buses 92 & 38.

-So, there you have it – the best unknown places to visit in Rome once you have taken in the usual spots and tourist attractions.
+So, there you have it – our ten best hidden gems in Rome once you have taken in the usual spots and tourist attractions.
 Enjoy your tour and if you know of any hidden gems that I’ve missed off my list be sure to leave me a message below!
 Ciao for now!

 Pin For Later…